exoplatform/exo-documentation/docs/Manage-Space.rst

 -  |image2| The list of last visited spaces where you are a member or manager, sorted by last visit time.

-.. note::   The short list of your last visited spaces displays as many spaces as your screen allows it.
+.. note::   The short list of your last visited spaces displays as many spaces as your screen allows.

 -  |image3| Allows you to access the Spaces page which displays all the spaces in the portal.
 Here, you can quickly join a space or search